MichaelAtsma/dodona-exercises/exercises/Combining functions and if-elif-else exercise 7/description/description.nl.md

 <style>
   .invisible-text {
+    /* To use this, put any text like this:
+    <span class="invisible-text">Your invisible text here</span>
+    */
     color: transparent;
     font-size: 0.1em;
     display: inline;
     margin: 0;
     padding: 0;
   }
-  /* To use this, put any text like this:
-  <span class="invisible-text">Your invisible text here</span>
-  */

   table {
     display: table;
     margin: 0 auto;       /* centers table horizontally */
     border-collapse: collapse !important;
     border: 1px solid #444 !important;
     border-style: solid !important;
-    /* Removed overflow-x: auto from table */
-    /* Removed -webkit-overflow-scrolling: touch from table */ }
+  }
   .table-scroll {
+    /* Enables horizontal scrolling for tables wider than the screen.
+    To enable, wrap your table in a <div class="table-scroll"> */
     overflow-x: auto;
     -webkit-overflow-scrolling: touch;
   }